basiliscos/cpp-rotor/docs/Patterns.md

-Networking mindset hint: try to think of messages as if they where UDP-datagrams, supervisors as different network IP-addresses (which might or might not belong to the same host), and actors as an opened ports (or as endpoints, i.e. as IPv4 address + port).
+Networking mindset hint: try to think of messages as if they where UDP-datagrams, supervisors as different network IP-addresses (which might or might not belong to the same host), and actors as an opened ports (or as endpoints, i.e. as IP-address:port).

 ## Multiple Producers Multiple Consumers (MPMC)